yag-im/infra/doc/storage.md

+Instructions below are applicable for cloud-based deployments with dedicated application storage instances (appstor).

-# 1. appstor
+# Appstor instance

-Depending on order of execution, main storage could be attached as /dev/sdb or dev/sda.
+Depending on order of execution in the openshift init script (OVH), main storage could be attached as `/dev/sdb` or `dev/sda`.
 This can go out of sync when e.g. openstack appstor instance resource is being rebuilt from tofu.

-Make sure main storage is /dev/sdb before running ansible init script:
+Make sure main storage is `/dev/sdb` before running the ansible init script:

     debian@appstor-instance:~$ ls -la /dev | grep sd brw-rw----  1 root disk      8,   0 Jul 17 18:40 sda